 - Once your roses have perked up, process them by trimming 1/4″ at a 45° angle.
 Remove the guard petals we left on if they are bruised.
 You may remove thorns, but doing so can shorten vase life.
 If you choose to remove thorns, a sharp blade is the best way to do so without damaging the stem.
 Return roses to fresh water immediately.
 Fill the bucket as high as possible and avoid letting foliage be below the water line.

 When not designing with your roses, they should be stored in a floral cooler.
 If you do not have a cooler, they must be stored in the coolest and darkest spot in your studio away from direct sunlight and wind.
 Any amount of time garden roses spend outside a cooler is time they will continue to open.
 We do not recommend leaving them out of a cooler overnight.
 A refrigerator that you store food in is not a substitute for a floral cooler.
 Fruit emits ethylene gas that will shorten the life of your roses if you store them in a refrigerator with food.

 Refunds for Late and Damaged Roses

 All shipments are “ship at your own risk”.
-Grace Rose Farm does not issue refunds on any circumstances for late or damaged roses unless the shipping carrier pays the claim for late/damaged product.
+We cannot issue refunds for late or damaged roses unless the shipping carrier pays our claim for late/damaged product.
 We insure each shipment for the value of the roses plus our labor/materials.
 If the carrier fails to deliver roses on time and/or in good shape we will file a claim for the insured value of the shipment.
 Claims take up to 3 months to be evaluated by the carriers and paid.
 If the carrier pays the claim, we will forward a refund to the buyer.
 If the carrier denies the claim, there will be no refund.
 If your roses are more than 2 hours late, we will issue a refund on the shipping charges for your roses.